benjaminhuanghuang/react-boilerplate/_notes/dev-server.md

 ```

 ## proxy for development
-This feature is very useful to CROS issue.
+This feature is very useful to Cross-origin resource sharing (CORS) issue.
 ```
 ```